 Paul Johnson, Vice President of System Support Services and President of Greenville Memorial Medical Campus, joined Greenville Health System in 2011.
 Johnson is responsible for operations of Greenville Memorial Medical Campus and of North Greenville Medical Campus as well as system-wide functions of Supply Chain Management, Facilities Development and Capital Budgeting.

-Before joining GHS, Johnson served as interim president and CEO and Chief Operating Officer for Saint Joseph Health System in Atlanta, executive vice president for Operations for WellStar Health System in Marietta, Georgia, and as president and CEO for Cobb Hospital and Medical Center in Austell, Georgia.
+Before joining Prisma Health, Johnson served as interim president and CEO and Chief Operating Officer for Saint Joseph Health System in Atlanta, executive vice president for Operations for WellStar Health System in Marietta, Georgia, and as president and CEO for Cobb Hospital and Medical Center in Austell, Georgia.
 He is a fellow in the American College of Healthcare Executives.

 Johnson earned his bachelor’s degree from Indiana University and master’s in health administration from Duke University.
 He currently serves on the boards of the South Carolina Hospital Association, United Ministries and Palmetto Region American Red Cross.